How to switch broadband provider

-With household budgets being squeezed from all directions, now is the ideal time to consider how to switch broadband provider.
+With household budgets being squeezed from all directions, now is the ideal time to consider how to switch broadband providers.

-As the rising cost of living continues to put pressure on finances, it’s more important than ever to make sure you’re paying the best price for all your household bills, including broadband.
+As the rising cost of living continues to put pressure on finances, it’s more important than ever to make sure you’ve got the best broadband deal for you.

 “Anything that can cut down your outgoings will be a huge help.
 Even if you can only shave off £5 - £10 per month on each household bill, this would be a saving of £25 - £50 per month if you did it across five different bills,” she adds.